There is a wide diversity of thematic areas addressed through the CIP: have any themes generated more outcomes?

-Overall, none of the five PIC themes stands out as more promising than the others.
-The benefits—organizational, civic, and systemic—are present in all themes, and the initiatives that offer the most benefits, taken together, cover a variety of topics.
+Overall, none of the CIP’s five thematic areas stands out as more promising than the others.
+The outcomes observed - whether organizational, citizen-level, or related to systemic change - are present across all themes, and the initiatives with the most outcomes, taken together, span multiple topics.

-That said, a few trends are emerging.
-Food initiatives tend to produce faster results in terms of access to resources for citizens.
-Conversely, initiatives in other areas often generate organizational benefits first, for example by improving practices or coordination between actors.
-As for infrastructure projects, the benefits related to access to resources generally take longer to materialize, but these initiatives contribute to the empowerment of citizens when their approach provides for active participation, particularly through consultation or co-construction processes.
+That said, a few trends emerge.
+Food‑related initiatives tend to produce citizen‑level outcomes related to access to resources quickest.
+Conversely, initiatives in the other themes often first generate organizational outcomes, for example by improving practices or coordination among stakeholders.
+As for infrastructure projects, outcomes related to access to resources generally materialize later, but these initiatives contribute to citizens’ empowerment when their approach involves active participation, notably through collective deliberation or co‑design processes.

 Back to FAQ

-Do the neighborhoods that participated in Phase 1 have greater benefits than those that joined the PIC in Phase 2?
+Do the neighbourhoods that participated in Phase 1 show greater outcomes than those that joined the CIP in Phase 2?

 Overall, yes.
-Of the ten neighborhoods with the most proven benefits, eight participated in Phase 1.
-The other two are neighborhoods that, although they joined the PIC later, already had a strong history of local collaboration.
-This confirms that long-term work promotes the emergence of multiple benefits.
+Among the ten neighbourhoods with the highest number of documented outcomes, eight participated from Phase 1.
+The other two are neighbourhoods that, although they joined CIP later, already benefited from a strong history of local collaboration.
+This confirms that long-term work fosters the emergence of multiple outcomes.

 Back to FAQ

-Even though the start was difficult and the impact remains limited, the PIC has enabled progress to be made.
-Most of these neighborhoods have now moved on to the deployment stage and are beginning to identify and use various levers to move closer to the desired change.
+Even in neighbourhoods that encountered challenges in launching their initiative and where outcomes are still limited, the CIP has enabled important progress.
+Moreover, most of these neighbourhoods have now moved into the implementing phase and are beginning to identify and use different levers to move closer to the desired change.

-These neighborhoods are often characterized by a less developed collective dynamic at the outset, particularly due to the characteristics of the area, a limited number of organizations operating there, or a weaker history of collaboration.
-In this context, the PIC has mainly contributed to strengthening the foundations for collective work: it has brought together actors who had never worked together before, fostered links between them, and better distributed roles and responsibilities among organizations to address issues collectively.
+These neighbourhoods are often characterized at the outset by a less present collective dynamic, notably due to territorial characteristics, a limited number of organizations in the area, or a weaker history of collaboration.
+In this context, the CIP has mainly helped strengthen the foundations of collective work: it has brought together stakeholders who had never worked together, fostered connections among them, and better distributed roles and responsibilities among organizations to address issues collectively.

-The PIC has helped to create a space in these neighborhoods for co-construction, the development of a shared vision, and the strengthening of ties.
-The actors are encouraged to make choices together, test new ways of doing things, and learn from their experiences.
-Thus, despite a late start, relationships are developing, collective dynamics are taking shape, and the conditions are being put in place to generate further benefits.
+The CIP has helped create, in these neighbourhoods, a space for co construction, the development of a shared vision, and the strengthening of relationships.
+Stakeholders are led to make choices together, test new ways of doing things, and draw learnings.
+Thus, despite a later start, things are taking shape: relationships are developing, the collective dynamic is strengthening, and conditions are gradually being put in place to generate more outcomes.

 Back to FAQ

-When we talk about an increase in inclusive practices compared to Phase 1, what does that mean and how does it translate into initiatives?
+When we refer to an increase in inclusive practices, what does this mean, and how is it reflected in the initiatives?

-Citizen inclusion is now integrated and prioritized in all initiatives, marking a significant evolution from Phase 1 of the PIC.
+Citizen inclusion is now embedded and prioritized across all initiatives, marking a significant evolution compared to CIP Phase 1.

-Inclusion is part of the vision for change in most initiatives—whether it involves access to services, resources, housing, or community infrastructure—and is also a means of advancing that change.
-However, the ways in which it is defined and implemented vary greatly from one initiative to another.
+Inclusion is part of the vision for change for most initiatives—whether in the context of access to services, resources, housing, or community infrastructure—and it is also a means of progressing toward that change.
+The ways it is defined and implemented, however, vary greatly from one initiative to another.

-In concrete terms, this progress is tangible in the ways residents are involved.
-In several neighborhoods, inclusion takes the form of consultations—for example, citizen assemblies or initiatives aimed at better understanding needs in order to adjust or develop actions.
-Elsewhere, it translates into increased participation in decision-making, particularly through advisory committees, decision-making forums, or the co-management of activities.
-Some initiatives go further by involving citizens in the actual implementation of actions.
-In a few neighborhoods, the commitment and contribution of individuals—particularly those who are marginalized—are recognized through financial compensation.
+In practice, this progress is visible in how citizens are involved.
+In several neighbourhoods, inclusion takes the form of consultation—for example, citizens’ assemblies or processes to better understand needs in order to adjust or develop actions.
+Elsewhere, it means greater participation in decision-making, for example through advisory committees, decision-making spaces, or the co-management of activities.
+Some initiatives go further by integrating citizens into the implementation of the actions themselves.
+In a few neighbourhoods, the engagement and contributions of people—particularly those experiencing marginalization—are recognized with financial compensation.

 Back to FAQ

-Does the PIC help reduce poverty?
-Is its impact sustainable?
+Does the CIP help reduce poverty?
+If so, are its effects lasting?

-Yes, the PIC contributes to reducing poverty, mainly by strengthening collective capacities for action: mobilizing actors around a common vision, structuring collaborations, and adjusting practices through experimentation and learning.
-These adjustments are not an end in themselves: they directly improve citizens' access to resources (e.g., housing, education, food) and empower individuals and communities.
-For example, in the Northwest Island initiative, strengthening collaborations has provided direct access to resources for disaster victims, illustrating how inter-organizational links translate into concrete benefits for citizens.
+Yes, the CIP helps reduce poverty, primarily by strengthening collective capacities to act—mobilizing stakeholders around a shared vision, structuring collaborations, and adjusting practices through experimentation and learning.
+These adjustments are not an end in themselves; they directly improve citizens’ access to resources (for example, housing, education, and food) and strengthen the agency of individuals and communities.
+For example, in the Nord de l’Ouest de l’Île initiative, strengthened collaborations made it possible to provide direct access to resources for people affected by disasters, illustrating how inter organizational ties translate into concrete outcomes for citizens.

-The mid-term review shows organizational, civic, and systemic benefits.
-These are not yet sufficient to "move the needle" on a large scale, but they represent progress in line with the fight against poverty and social exclusion.
+The midterm review shows outcomes at multiple levels: organizations, citizens, and systemic change.
+These neighbourhood level outcomes are not yet sufficient to “move the needle” at a large scale, but they represent progress toward the intended changes, all linked to the fight against poverty and social exclusion.

-As for the sustainability of these changes, several achievements are encouraging—the creation of structures (e.g., community centers), the continuation of projects (Mercier-Est en réseau) or their transfer (L’escouade salubrité de Côte-des-Neiges), as well as ongoing relationships and collaborations.
-Certain practices, such as collective work toward a specific change, which were uncommon at the beginning of the PIC, are now integrated and considered a given in several neighborhoods.
+Regarding the sustainability of these changes, several gains are encouraging—the creation of community infrastructure (e.g., community centres), projects made permanent and/or transferred (Mercier Est en réseau and the Escouade salubrité in Côte des Neiges), and relationships and collaborations that endure.
+Some practices—such as collective work around a targeted change, uncommon at the start of the CIP—are now embedded and considered a given in several neighbourhoods.
 Other changes remain fragile in the face of external factors (loss of resources, crises, political changes).
-Sustainable poverty reduction is a complex process influenced by many factors.
-The PIC contributes to this, but it is only one player among many in a larger ecosystem.
+The sustainable reduction of poverty is a complex process influenced by many factors.
+The CIP contributes to it, but it is only one actor among others in a broader ecosystem.

 Back to FAQ

-Do collective initiatives have a greater impact than those carried out by a single organization?
+Do collective initiatives generate stronger outcomes than those led by a single organization?

-The lessons learned from the PIC indicate that collaboration brings tangible added value to poverty reduction efforts.
-Working collectively makes it possible to pool resources, share observations and expertise, and improve coordination between actors.
+What we have learned from the CIP suggests that collaboration brings clear, tangible added value in efforts to fight poverty.
+Working collectively makes it possible to pool resources, share observations and expertise, and strengthen coordination among stakeholders.

-Collaboration also makes it possible to take action on several levels simultaneously: mobilizing citizens, adjusting practices between organizations, strengthening partnerships with institutions, and, in some cases, influencing public decisions.
-Initiatives such as the Peter-McGill wellness brigades or the mobilization around the Bellechasse site show that collective action can produce broader, better coordinated, and more sustainable change.
-These examples illustrate how concerted efforts can broaden the scope of interventions and support transformations that exceed the capacity of a single organization.
+Collaboration also makes it possible to act on several fronts at once: mobilizing citizens, adjusting practices across organizations, strengthening partnerships with institutions, and, in some cases, influencing public decisions.
+Initiatives such as the Peter-McGill brigade and the mobilization around the Bellechasse site show how collective approaches can generate change that is broader, better coordinated, and more lasting.
+These examples illustrate how coordinated efforts can extend the reach of interventions and support transformations that go beyond what a single organization can accomplish alone.

 Back to FAQ

-Funding all neighborhoods is primarily a matter of territorial equity.
-Collective capacity to act is never a given: it varies according to staff turnover, pressure on organizations, and changes in local social issues.
-Phase 2 therefore established funding ranges based on objective criteria—twelve indicators of disadvantage and population size—in order to adjust the amounts according to the specific realities of each territory.
-This approach makes it possible to provide proportionate support to neighborhoods that, without this funding, would risk exacerbating pre-existing disparities or seeing their achievements weakened.
+Funding all neighbourhoods is first and foremost a matter of territorial equity.
+Collective capacity to act is never guaranteed: it varies with staff turnover, pressure on organizations, and shifts in local social issues.
+Phase 2 therefore set funding ranges based on objective criteria - twelve indicators of socio-economic disadvantage and population size - to adjust amounts to each territory’s realities.
+This approach makes it possible to support neighbourhoods proportionately that, without this funding, would risk widening pre existing gaps or seeing gains weakened.

-Not funding certain neighborhoods with high levels of deprivation or weaker capacity to act would be contrary to these principles and would compromise the consistency of the intervention.
-Conversely, concentrating resources solely in already "strong" neighborhoods would reduce the capacity for action in areas where needs remain significant, even though poverty and exclusion are issues that affect the entire city.
-The approach adopted in Phase 2—universal but differentiated funding—is therefore the most appropriate for supporting collective capacity for action everywhere, while allowing each neighborhood to direct resources toward the most pressing issues.
+Not funding certain neighbourhoods with high levels of socio-economic disadvantage or lower capacity to act would run counter to these principles and undermine the coherence of the intervention.
+Conversely, concentrating resources only in already “strong” neighbourhoods would reduce capacity to act in areas where needs remain significant, even though poverty and exclusion are citywide issues.
+The approach adopted in Phase 2—universal, but differentiated, funding—is therefore the most relevant for supporting collective capacity to act across the city, while allowing each neighbourhood to direct resources toward its most pressing issues.

 Back to FAQ

-Is it still relevant for the PIC to maintain a broad thematic focus on combating poverty and social exclusion, or would a focus on specific themes be more appropriate?
+Should the CIP continue with a broad focus on fighting poverty and social exclusion, or would a more targeted thematic focus be more appropriate?

-Both approaches can be relevant, but they do not serve the same purpose.
-In certain contexts, a targeted thematic focus can be useful for stimulating action in areas that receive little investment or funding.
-This approach can also be attractive to funders, as it allows efforts to be concentrated on a single issue and demonstrates a transformative effect more clearly.
-However, in a context such as the community sector in Montreal—which is well structured and active on many issues—too narrow a focus may not respond to the diversity of local realities and needs.
+Both approaches can make sense, but they serve different purposes.
+In some contexts, a targeted thematic focus can help spur action in areas that are under invested or under funded.
+It can also appeal to funders, since concentrating efforts on a single issue can make transformative effects easier to demonstrate.
+However, in a context like Montréal’s community sector - well structured and active on many issues - too narrow a focus risks missing the diversity of local realities and needs.

-In neighborhoods, stakeholders must respond to a multitude of issues and adjust their actions according to what is most pressing or mobilizing for their communities.
-Maintaining a broad thematic framework allows for this flexibility, in line with the PIC philosophy and the collective impact approach: starting with local needs, promoting mobilization, and adopting a position of trust toward organizations that understand their reality.
-This dynamic reverses the usual logic of funding: in the PIC, it is the communities that decide the priorities, not the donors.
-In cases where there is a desire to support an emerging or priority theme, this could complement the broad framework of the PIC, without replacing it.
+In neighbourhoods, stakeholders must respond to multiple issues and adapt their work to what is most pressing or most likely to mobilize their communities.
+Maintaining a broad focus preserves that room for manoeuvre on the ground, in line with the CIP’s philosophy and the collective impact approach: starting from local needs, supporting mobilization, adopting a trust based approach that recognizes organizations’ deep knowledge of their own realities.
+This also reverses the usual funding logic: in the CIP, communities set priorities—not funders.
+When there is a desire to support an emerging or priority theme, it can be added alongside the CIP’s broad focus, without replacing it.

 Back to FAQ